Tanner/Selective-Repeat-ARQ-Simulator/README.md

   -timeout=5s: Amount of time to wait before resending a packet that hasn't been acknowledged.
   -window-size=8: Window size for the selective repeat protocol
 ```

+### Packet Sequence
+Packet sequence is a string of characters that indicate how many packets should be sent and when, if any at all, that packet or that packet's acknowledgement should be lost.

+`_` indicates a packet that should be sent/received with no losses

+`A` indicates a packet that should be successfully sent from the sender to the receiver, but the receiver's acknowledgement gets lost in the network

+`S` indicates a packet that will not successfully sent from the sender to the receiver

+`B` indicates a packet that will have both the behaviors of `A` and `B`.
+It will first fail to send the packet from the sender, resend, successfully arrive at the destination, the acknowledgement will get lost, and resend again with no further losses.

 ## Examples